Millau Viaduct: History

 In the 1980s, high levels of road traffic near Millau in the Tarn valley were causing congestion, especially in the summer due to holiday traffic on the route from Paris to Spain.
 A method of bypassing Millau had long been considered, not only to ease the flow and reduce journey times for long-distance traffic, but also to improve the quality of access to Millau for its local businesses and residents.
-One of the solutions considered was the construction of a road bridge span the river and gorge valley.
+One of the solutions considered was the construction of a road bridge to span the river and gorge valley.
 The first plans for a bridge were discussed in 1987 by CETE, and by October 1991 the decision was made to build a high crossing of the Tarn by a structure of around 2500 m in length.
 During 1993–1994, the government consulted with seven architects and eight structural engineers.
 During 1995–1996, a second definition study was made by five associated architect groups and structural engineers.
 In January 1995, the government issued a declaration of public interest to solicit design approaches for a competition.

 In July 1996 the jury decided in favour of a cable-stayed design with multiple spans, as proposed by the SODETEG consortium led by Michel Virlogeux, Norman Foster and Arcadis.
 The decision to proceed by grant of contract was made in May 1998; then in June 2000, the contest for the construction contract was launched, open to four consortia.
 In March 2001, Eiffage established the subsidiary Compagnie Eiffage du Viaduc de Millau (CEVM), and was declared winner of the contest and awarded the prime contract in August.